Unveiling the Exact Value of tan 60°: A Deep Dive into Trigonometry

 Introduction: Understanding Tangent

 Before we embark on calculating the exact value of tan 60°, let's establish a solid foundation.
-The tangent function, denoted as tan(θ), is one of the three primary trigonometric ratios (along with sine and cosine).
+Still, the tangent function, denoted as tan(θ), is one of the three primary trigonometric ratios (along with sine and cosine).
 It's defined as the ratio of the opposite side to the adjacent side in a right-angled triangle, where θ is one of the acute angles.

 Specifically: